AdguardTeam/AdguardKnowledgeBase/11.vpn/040.adguard-vpn-for-windows/010.overview/docs.en.md

 #### DNS servers

-The DNS servers tab allows you to add your own custom DNS server.
+The **DNS servers** tab allows you to add your own custom DNS server.
 Why should you do this?
-For example, so you don't have to rely on the DNS server that AdGuard VPN for Windows uses by default and keep everything under control.
+For example, not to rely on the default DNS server, which is often controlled by your ISP.

 You can set up a DNS server by any provider.
 We recommend adding [AdGuard DNS](https://kb.adguard.com/en/general/dns-providers#adguard-dns), a server that can protect against advertising, tracking and phishing in addition to the standard functions.